-These free online anger management classes are available to you immediately.
+The free online anger management classes are available to you immediately.
 You do not need to sign up for anything or give me any money.
 My free anger management classes are exactly as they claim to be, FREE!

 All you need to do to get my free online anger management classes is to keep reading!

-As you move down this page, you will learn how you can solve in a very practical way your anger problems.
+As you move down this page, you will learn how you can solve your anger problems.

 Hi, this is family therapist Abe Kass, MA RSW RMFT CCHT.